fiffy326/primal-plus-plus/README.md

 # Primal++

-Computes prime numbers using trial division.
+Computes prime numbers using a Sieve of Eratosthenes.

 ## Preview